Best Home Sauna Brands in the US (2026): Real Prices, Real Flaws

 What is the best home sauna brand in the US?

-There is no single best brand.
-For value under $5,000, Almost Heaven delivers the most consistent experience.
+There is no single best brand across every sauna type.
+For infrared, Sun Home is our current top pick.
+For value under $6,000, Almost Heaven delivers the most consistent traditional outdoor entry point.
 For premium indoor saunas, Finnleo leads the market.
 For outdoor barrel saunas with superior materials, Redwood Outdoors and Dundalk LeisureCraft are the strongest choices.
-The best brand for you depends on your budget, climate, and whether you want indoor or outdoor placement.
+The best brand for you depends on your budget, climate, and whether you want infrared, traditional indoor, or outdoor placement.

 Are pre-built saunas worth it compared to DIY?